 • Wear-in your wedding shoes

-Include make up, a compact mirror and powder, lipstick, tissues etc – anything you think you might need on the day.
-Ask your chief bridesmaid to carry your bridal kit for you.
+Include make up, a compact mirror and powder, lipstick, tissues and anything else you might need on your big day.
+One of your bridesmaids can look after it for you.

 • Order your foreign currency for your honeymoon

 Again – not something you want to be faffing around with at the last minute!

 • Have your beauty treatments

 Go for pre-wedding and honeymoon waxing or fake tanning in good time before the big day.
 Get eyebrows shaped and anything else that needs attention done the week before, not the day before.

 • Find your ‘something old, something new, something borrowed, something blue’

 If you haven’t already sorted this, now is the time.
 Why not have blue wedding shoes?

 • Hand over the supplier list of contacts to a designated person